-Other receivables of USD 160K (2020: USD 88K) consist mainly of a VAT receivable in the amount of USD 95K, outstanding balances from project partners to be returned following the completion of projects in the amount of USD 24K and a formation capital contribution and loan of USD 39K made by the Crop Trust to its German charitable organization, Crop Trust Foundation gGmbH.
+Other receivables of USD 168K (2021: USD 160K) consist mainly of VAT receivable in the amount of USD 121K, outstanding balances from partners to refund for travel expenses paid by the Crop Trust in the amount of USD 8K and a formation capital contribution and Ioan of USD 39K made by the Crop Trust to its German charitable organization, Crop Trust Foundation gGmbH.

-The following table provides the detail of receivables as at 31 December 2021 and 31 December 2020.
+The following table provides the detail of receivables as at 31 December 2022 and 31 December 2021.